buttercupsmom/social-network-startup/README.md

 ## Description

-Backend for a social network API so that users and their thoughts can be created and well as removed.
-They are also able to add friends, reactions, then remove if they choose.
+Backend for a social network API so that users can share their thoughts, react to freind's thoughts and create a friend list.
+For the routing of this application, I used `Express.js`.
+For the database, `MongoDB` along with `Mongoose` for the models.

 ## Installation

-In your terminal run
+Open integrated terminal in `server.js` then

 ```
 $npm install